top of page

 Once you have these questions answered (write down a list if you need) then the process of elimination will be easy!
 Figure out if it's reoccurring or a one off issue and go from there!
 If you need to move clients from the morning to afternoon - try that!
 If you need to start priming more - give that a go!
 You can also try dropping down in volume, diameter or length to see if that makes a difference.

-Don't ever place an extension on top of the left over glue residue!
+P.S - Don't EVER place an extension on top of the left over glue residue!
 Instead, use your tweezers and the "pinch" method to gently glide them up and off the natural lash!
 If you're having issues - use a little bit of remover and place directly on the glue drop, leave for 5 minutes and wipe away!

 But don't stress, there's always a resolution to every issue - no matter what!
 WE BELIEVE IN YOU AND KNOW YOU CAN DO IT!